Agatu massacres: Aftermath

-According to the Nigerian politician Senator David Mark, over 500 have been killed.
+According to the Nigerian politician Senator David Mark, over 500 people have been killed.
 However, this number has been disputed.
 The Inspector General of Police (IGP) said as reported by Punch Nigeria newspaper that "I was around, I travelled to Benue State, I did not see where 300 people were buried."

 Afterwards, several small scale attacks continued through Benue State and central Nigeria.

 Senator Mark later claimed he was fortunate to escape an ambush by suspected assailants, on a condolence visit to the area.

 President Buhari and members of the Nigerian security apparatus were criticised for their handling of the situation.

 2018

-Tragedy struck again on 4 March 2018 in Omusu village, Ojigo ward in Edumoga, Okpokwu local government area of Benue State as suspected herdsmen unleash terror of their victims leaving 26 people, including and children, dead just a day after president Muhammad Buhari promise to visit the state.
+Tragedy struck again on 4 March 2018 in Omusu village, Ojigo ward in Edumoga, Okpokwu local government area of Benue State as suspected herdsmen unleashed terror on their victims leaving 26 people, including women and children, dead just a day after president Muhammad Buhari promised to visit the state.